 Many instructors use an online learning tool, Blackboard, in their courses.
 Program faculty and staff will provide instructions for using Blackboard.
 You will obtain general Blackboard information; FAQs; complete a browser tune-up to test your system requirements; or you can contact Blackboard Support to receive a test login and preview Blackboard on your own.
 Visit the Academic Technology Center for more information about Blackboard and other online learning tools.

 We highly recommend the use of a computer or laptop that meets the standards below.
 There is a possiblity that other systems may perform adequately, but they are not supported by our technology support personnel.
-St. Scholastica will provide an email account that is accessible via the Internet.
+Tablets and Mobile devices may lack some essential functionalities.
+Scholastica will provide an email account that is accessible via the Internet.